|IT Based Tactics||✓|

 In February, 2018 a three-city, multi-agency task force operation designed to combat human trafficking resulted in the local arrest of three men, two for pimping and pandering and one for solicitation.
 The three-day operation on human trafficking, Operation Reclaim and Rebuild, was conducted throughout California, including Lincoln, Rocklin and Roseville, and resulted in 510 arrests statewide, including 178 males arrested for solicitation.
 In Auburn, one man was arrested for solicitation.
 A detective of the Auburn Police Department and the Placer County Special Investigations Unit helped organize Operation Reclaim and Rebuild’s local efforts, and said that arrests are made regularly “on the customer side.”

-In January 2019, a man was arrested after Placer County Sheriff’s Office say he tried to meet with someone he believed to be a 15-year-old girl for sex in Auburn.
-The man used social media to contact a teen, offering to pay her for sex, but the online post was a decoy placed by sheriff’s deputies and detectives.
+In January 2019, a man was arrested after Placer County Sheriff’s Office say he tried to meet with someone he believed to be a 15-year-old girl for sexual abuse in Auburn.
+The man used social media to contact a teen, offering to pay her to sexually abuse her, but the online post was a decoy placed by sheriff’s deputies and detectives.
 When the man arrived at the meeting spot he was arrested.
 His identity was disclosed in news reports.

 - Auburn Police Department